Brand Guide - Updated January 2026

 View all brands →

-Based on Federal Regulation M (12 CFR 1013) and Tesla Finance wear guidelines
+Optional dispute letter only if you act · Federal Regulation M (12 CFR 1013) and Tesla Finance wear guidelines

 Disclaimer: This page provides general information about Tesla lease returns and is intended for educational purposes only.
 It is not legal advice.
 Tesla Finance policies may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.